mlflow/mlflow/docs/source/quickstart.rst

 Share MLflow runs and experiments
 -----------------------------------

 For getting started, the last example stored the tracking data locally.
 Generally, you will want to use shared storage.
 Locally, MLflow stores tracking data and artifacts in an **mlruns/** subdirectory of where you ran the code.
 The tracking UI, when run locally, visualizes this.
-You can store your data remotely by:

-- Calling ``mlflow.set_tracking_uri`` in your code; or
+You may also store your data remotely.
+You can track your runs with a tracking server, on a shared filesystem, with a SQLAlchemy-compatible database, or in a Databricks workspace.
+To do so:

-- Setting the ``MLFLOW_TRACKING_URI`` environment variable
+- Call ``mlflow.set_tracking_uri`` in your code; or

-With either option, you can track your runs in a shared filesystem, a SQLAlchemy-compatible database, a tracking server, or a Databricks workspace.
+- Set the ``MLFLOW_TRACKING_URI`` environment variable

-A tracking server is a lightweight HTTP server.
+A tracking server is a lightweight HTTP server built in to MLflow.
 You can run a tracking server on a network-accessible server by running:

 .. code-section::